JayeshVegda/Flow.Launcher.Plugin.FolderList/README.md

 2. Add a new keyword: `folder mykeyword : C:/Your/Path/Here`
 3. Access your folder: `folder mykeyword`

+## 📥 Installation

+1. Download the latest release from the [Releases page](https://github.com/JayeshVegda/Flow.Launcher.Plugin.FolderList/releases)
+2. Extract the downloaded zip file
+3. Copy the extracted folder to your Flow Launcher plugins directory:
+   - `%APPDATA%\FlowLauncher\Plugins\`
+4. Restart Flow Launcher
+5. Type `folder` to start using the plugin

 ## ✨ Features

 - 🔑 Create custom keywords for your folders